-It was one of my goals for 2013 to move my books over to the Amazon/Kindle platform.
-The problem is that my books are graphic books with lots of images, charts, or maps.
-These work great as print-on-demand books using CreateSpace but don’t work very well on the Kindle.
+It was one of my early goals with my original books was to move them over to the Amazon/Kindle platform.
+The problem is that my books were graphic books with lots of images, charts, or maps.
+These work great as print-on-demand books using KDP but didn’t work very well on the Kindle.
 Making a book that is all text and using MS Word, such as a fiction story, isn’t such a big deal, fairly easy to convert.
 But with pictures, you need to re-make all the graphics, make them certain sizes, specific resolution, etc. Then put the graphics into Word and upload.
-Sometimes they work often they don’t.
-Trying to find this information is crazy hard.
-Earlier this year I spent months testing different graphic sizes, layouts, Word files all kinds of things.
-I read blog posts, watched videos, contacted people on Facebook, so confusing.
-I was downloading at some Kindle books looking great and others looking crappy.
-Mine was on the crappy side.
+Trying to find this information was crazy hard.

 You can’t believe how easy it is to use this free program.
 And the quality of the pages is amazing.
 You can literally have a book done in 20 minutes.
-The program is available for both Mac and PC and can be downloaded at https://www.amazon.com/gp/feature.html?docId=1001103761 When you download Comic Creator you will also download Kindle Previewer for reviewing your book.
-I think this happens automatically.
+The program is available for both Mac and PC and can be downloaded at https://www.amazon.com/Kindle-Comic-Creator/b?ie=UTF8&node=23496309011.

 Some of the features of it are:

 • Create guided navigation experience with Kindle Panel View, great for graphic novels

 • Create books with double-page spreads or facing pages.
 I tend to pick unlocked orientation, so the page can be turned portrait or landscape.